Abhimanyu Rajp

-Abhimanyu Rajp (born 8 March 1986) is an Indian born American cricketer.
+Abhimanyu Rajp (born March 8, 1986) is an American cricketer.
 Rajp is a right-arm off-spin bowler and a right handed batsman.
-Rajp currently represents the United States national cricket team.
+Rajp represented the United States national cricket team at various levels from 2005 till 2015 for the USA Cricket.
+He currently heads Los Angeles Cricket, a California nonprofit building the sport of cricket locally.
+Rajp also represents the Los Angeles Lashings in Minor League Cricket, USA.

 Career

 Early years

 Rajp was born in Ludhiana, Punjab, India.
 Along with being primarily a right-handed off-spinner he is also a handy batsman.
 He started playing cricket professionally at an early age and represented his city Ludhiana at the U-14 and U-16 district levels.
 Later, Rajp, who was 14 at the time, along with his family moved to the United States of America in the year 2000.
-Rajp, quickly took over the Under-19 cricket scene in the US and became one of the All-stars of the country by 2004.
-Soon after, he was labelled as one to watch for the future by various critics in the USA cricket circuit.
+Rajp, quickly transitioned into the Under-17 and Under-19 cricket scene in the US and became one of the All-stars of the country by 2004.
+Soon after, Rajp was labelled as one to watch for the future by various critics in the USA cricket circuit for good measure.